-For purposes of this policy, the university defines High Occupancy Vehicles (HOVs) as passenger or cargo vans that are designed, modified, or could otherwise be configured for a seating capacity of 9 - 15 persons including the driver.
+For purposes of this policy, the university defines High Occupancy Vehicles (HOVs) as passenger or cargo vans that are designed, modified, or could otherwise be configured for a seating capacity of 9-15 persons including the driver.

-Drivers of HOVs on university business must meet all driver qualification and training requirements outlined in Sections 2.0 through 2.6 of this document, which include the following provisions:

-- 1. HOV drivers must be at least 19 years of age, and have been licensed for at least three years. - 2.
-HOV drivers must complete a classroom training program and successfully demonstrate behind-the-wheel proficiency prior to being authorized to drive HOVs on university business. - 3.
-HOV drivers must attend refresher classroom training every four years.

-Classroom training for HOV drivers will be provided by RM&S. Drivers may submit evidence of equivalent training from other employers or agencies to meet this requirement.
-Acceptability of other classroom training is determined by RM&S.

-Behind-the-wheel proficiency review may be conducted by RM&S or university employees in individual units authorized by RM&S to perform this task.
-A standard checklist of required driving maneuvers will be used for this purpose.

-Those authorized by RM&S to conduct behind-the-wheel proficiency review must be faculty or staff, already must be certified as HOV drivers, should be experienced drivers, and must use the standard checklist to document driver proficiency.
+- 1. Drivers of HOVs on university business must meet all driver qualification and training requirements outlined in Sections 2.0 through 2.6 of this document, which include the following provisions: - a.
+HOV drivers must complete an online training program and successfully demonstrate behind-the-wheel proficiency prior to being authorized to drive HOVs on university business. - b.
+HOV drivers must attend refresher classroom training every four years. - c.
+Classroom training for HOV drivers will be provided by RMS on EDGE Learning. - 2.
+Behind-the-wheel proficiency review may be conducted by RMS or university employees in individual units authorized by RMS to perform this task.
+A standard checklist of required driving maneuvers will be used for this purpose. - 3.
+Those authorized by RMS to conduct behind-the-wheel proficiency review must be faculty or staff, already must be certified as HOV drivers, should be experienced drivers, and must use the standard checklist to document driver

+- proficiency.
 The proficiency reviewer will sign and date the checklist form to verify successful HOV operation by the driver.
-The behind the wheel checklist must be forwarded to Risk Management & Safety upon completion.
-Upon completion of classroom and behind-the-wheel proficiency review, RM&S will issue an HOV Driver's Certification card.
+The behind the wheel checklist must be forwarded to Risk Management Services upon completion. - 4.
+Upon completion of classroom and behind-the-wheel proficiency review, RMS will mark the EDGE Learning class complete so the driver may download their certificate of completion for the class.